Here is our proposal for spending 2 days in Venice itinerary. Venice, Italy, stands apart from just about every other city on earth.

 Do stop by to buy fresh fruits and vegetables as well as eat food that is derived purely from nature.

 While in the district, you will get to interact with other shoppers and tourists.
-This will also enrich your overall experience and visit.
+That will also enrich your overall experience and visit.

 Relax at the Ca’ Rezzonico